Two-stage chemical scrubber at Jeddah South pumping station

 Because of the high H2S concentration in the foul air, Ipec designed a two-stage chemical scrubber system with a total capacity of 300 000 m³/hour.
-The system exists out of four trains each individually treating a flow of 75 000 m³/hour.
+The system exists of four trains each individually treating a flow of 75 000 m³/hour.
 Each train holds a stainless steel fan connected to a suction manifold for air extraction from the different locations inside the pumping station.
 Each fan is provided with a pressure transmitter and flow sensor to control the flow by VFD.

 Because of the performant design of the odour control unit, the system can handle very high H2S concentrations.
-During peak periods the scrubbers handle H2S concentrations up to 500 ppm and reduces this to odour-free air while keeping the chemical consumption low by the combination of precise PLC-monitoring, adequate recirculation and selection of proper packing material.
+During peak periods the chemical scrubbers handle H2S concentrations up to 500 ppm and reduces this to odour-free air while keeping the chemical consumption low by the combination of precise PLC-monitoring, adequate recirculation and selection of proper packing material.
 The chemical dosing tanks are located inside a cooled building to avoid the decomposition of the bleach under high temperature.

 Click here to download the leaflet in PDF.